rohan-g0re/Leetcode/Neetcode/DP/1D/7_longest_palidrome_SUBSTRING.md

                 r++;
             }

-            // IF S[i] IS THE CENTER OF "EVEN-LENGTH" PALINDROME
+            // IF S[i] IS THE CENTER OF "EVEN-LENGTH" PALINDROME - then l and r CANNOT be initilaized as a same element --> and hence we need to have two different elements as the center

             l = i;
             r = i+1;